skrub-data/skrub/doc/assembling.rst

   the target `y` itself.
 AggTarget aggregates the target without risking data leakage, then joins the result back on the main table, similar to AggJoiner.

-- :class:`MultiJoiner` and :class:`MultiAggJoiner`: extensions of the Joiner and AggJoiner that join multiple auxiliary tables onto the main table.
+- :class:`MultiAggJoiner`: extension of the AggJoiner that joins multiple auxiliary tables onto the main table.

 Column selection inside a pipeline